MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 # Lab 01 - Implement Linux clustering on Azure virtual machines

+This lab is part of AZ-120: Planning and Administering Microsoft Azure for SAP Workloads.

 ## Lab introduction

 After completing this lab, you will be able to: